ee292d/udnn/README.md

 cmake .. -DCMAKE_BUILD_TYPE=Release
 ```

-We have included the example benchmark code in `benchmark/main.cc`.
+We have included the example C++ benchmark code in `benchmark/benchmark.cc`
+and Python benchmark code in `benchmark/benchmark.py`.
 Feel free
-to build your C++ benchmark code on top of that.
+to build your own benchmark code on top of that.

 ### Extra credit:
 Given the nature of this project, only the sky is the limit!
 Here is an